Who I Am

 I have designed and built software for paying customers since the 1990s:

-• In the early 90s, I wrote and sold Tableau, classified advertising management for desktop publishers.4
+• In the early 90s, I wrote and sold Tableau, classified advertising management for desktop publishers.5

 • In 1994, I shipped nCrypt Light, a message encryption tool for the Apple Newton.

-• In the early 2000s, I was the hands-on Technical Product Manager for JProbe Threadalyzer, the first tool to perform predictive and actual deadlock and data race detection on Java servers.
+• In the early 2000s, I was the hands-on Technical Product Manager for JProbe Threadalyzer, the first tool to perform predictive and actual deadlock and data race detection on Java servers.7

-• As Program Manager for the JProbe Suite, I wrote a little code, such as designing and shipping the suite’s first configuration tool.
+• While serving as Program Manager for the JProbe Suite, I designed and coded the suite’s first configuration tool.8

 • As a member of GitHub’s documentation tools and front-end flow teams in the early 2010s, I shipped features such as rich prose diffs.